 Editing is an empathetic act.
-My goal is to guide authors deeper into their work, so they can realize their vision and share it with the public.
-I gravitate to authors who are passionate and open, committed to the transformative, often transgressive, power of storytelling.
+My practice is to guide authors deeper into their work, so they can realize their vision and release it to the world.
+I gravitate to authors who are open, passionate and committed to transformation.

-The New Quarterly: Canadian Writers & Writing (TNQ) has long been one of the country’s leading cultural magazines.
-TNQ writers regularly win the country’s most prestigious prizes: The Giller, Governor-General’s Awards, the Journey Prize, the Rooke-Metcalf Award and National Magazine Awards.
+The New Quarterly: Canadian Writers & Writing (TNQ) is one of the country’s leading cultural magazines.
+TNQ writers regularly win the most prestigious prizes: The Giller, Governor-General’s Awards, the Journey Prize, the Rooke-Metcalf Award and National Magazine Awards.

-I was first published in TNQ in 2003 and in 2005 I joined the governing board, moving to editorial (fiction) in 2008.
-In 2012, I became the lead nonfiction editor, responsible for curating several features, including the popular Soundings, that features innovations in spiritual memoir.
-TNQ nonfiction highlights critical issues in creative writing and the glorious peculiarities of the writing life.
-If you have a manuscript (or a pitch for one), please consider TNQ (tnq.ca).
+I was first published in TNQ in 2003.
+In 2005 I joined the governing board, moving to editorial (fiction) in 2008.
+In 2012, I became the lead nonfiction editor, responsible for a range of features, including the popular Soundings–innovations in spiritual memoir.
+TNQ service nonfiction highlights critical issues in creative writing and the glorious peculiarities of the writing life.
+If you have a manuscript, pitch or query, please consider TNQ (tnq.ca).

 And to scholars:

 Scholarship that is engaging, cogent and well-argued is a joy to read.
 It’s also an increasingly rare find.
-I work with humanities and social science authors who want to reach interdisciplinary audiences and educated readers through distinguished presses such as Oxford.
+I work with humanities and social science authors who want to reach interdisciplinary audiences through distinguished presses such as Oxford.
 Sample projects include:

 Gender, Nation and Religion in European Pilgrimage, Willy Jansen and Catrien Notermans (Ashgate 2012).